microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/typeAcquisition.md

 display: "Type Acquisition"
 ---

-When you have a JavaScript project in your editor, TypeScript will provide types for your node modules automatically using the DefinitelyTyped set of `@types` definitions.
+When you have a JavaScript project in your editor, TypeScript will provide types for your `node_modules` automatically using the DefinitelyTyped set of `@types` definitions.
 This is called automatic type acquisition, and you can customize it using the `typeAcquisition` object in your configuration.

-If you would like to disable this for your project, create a `jsconfig.json` in the root of your project:
+If you would like to disable or customize this feature, create a `jsconfig.json` in the root of your project:

 ```json
 {